10. Promised Land (2012)

 1. Good Will Hunting (1997)

-How can the first feature you star in be your best to date?
-Well, if you’re Mr. Damon you just have “it”.
+How can the first feature you star in be your best?
+Well, if you’re Mr. American actor you just have “it”.
 Many actors and non-actors alike talk about learning how to act or being born with the gift.
 There’s no question our action star is the latter.

 Will is a young man that suffered traumatic physical and verbal abuse growing up.
 And the effects are still with him to this day.
 He’s extremely intelligent, but the trauma overshadows all that he does.